 Embargoes lift the time and day articles are published online or in print (whichever comes first).

 The print issue of JAMA is published on the first 4 Tuesdays of each month.
-The embargo on its contents lifts on Tuesday’s at 11 a.m.
+The embargo for the contents of JAMA lifts on Tuesdays at 11 a.m.
 Eastern time.
 Many articles are also published “Online First,” ahead of print, on varying days of the week, and the embargo on those articles lifts at the time of publication.
 Typically, embargoed JAMA content for scheduled issues is posted on media.jamanetwork.com on the preceding Thursday.
 For example, an article appearing in the Tuesday, January 20 issue would be available on media.jamanetwork.com beginning Thursday, January 15, and would be under embargo until Tuesday, January 20, at 11 a.m.
 Eastern time.
 Articles scheduled for “Online First” release are often available in advance and JAMA will specify embargo dates and times.

 The JAMA Network®